emqx/emqx-docs/en_US/deploy/cluster/introduction.md

 EMQX added an abstraction layer with the [Ekka](https://github.com/emqx/ekka) library on top of distributed Erlang.

-Ekka is a cluster management library developed for Erlang/OTP applications, enabling features like auto discovery of EMQX nodes, auto cluster, network partition autoheal and autoclean.
+Ekka is a cluster management library developed for Erlang/OTP applications, enabling features like auto discovery of EMQX nodes, auto cluster, network partition, autoheal, and autoclean.

 EMQX supports several node discovery strategies: